-Previous Description New Description CATALOG/COURSE DESCRIPTION: CATALOG/COURSE DESCRIPTION: This course provides a 50-hour supervised This course provides a 50-hour supervised clinical experience (20 direct hours) for clinical experience (20 direct hours) for professional school counselors in training professional school counselors in training to develop and utilize developmentally to develop and utilize developmentally appropriate counseling skills and appropriate counseling skills and techniques with children ages 5-12. techniques with children ages 3-12.
-Emphasis is on developing a theoretical Emphasis is on developing a theoretical framework and applying the counseling framework and applying the counseling skills necessary for facilitating individual skills necessary for facilitating individual and group counseling.
-Through group and and group counseling.
-Through group and individual/triadic supervision experiences, individual/triadic supervision experiences, students will evaluate recorded sessions, students will evaluate recorded sessions, conceptualize cases, and discuss conceptualize cases, and discuss approaches to client issues in order to assist approaches to client issues in order to assist in the academic, career, and personal/social in the academic, career, and personal/social growth of children.
-Prerequisites: COUN growth of children.
-Prerequisites: COUN 617, COUN 627 or 637, COUN 629 or 617, COUN 621, COUN 627 or 637, 639, COUN 720 or 730.
-Students must pass COUN 629 or 639, COUN 720 or 730.
+Previous Description New Description CATALOG/COURSE DESCRIPTION: This CATALOG/COURSE DESCRIPTION: This course provides a 50-hour supervised clinical course provides a 50-hour supervised clinical experience (20 direct hours) for professional experience (20 direct hours) for professional school counselors in training to develop and school counselors in training to develop and utilize developmentally appropriate utilize developmentally appropriate counseling skills and techniques with counseling skills and techniques with children ages 5-12.
+Emphasis is on children ages 3-12.
+Emphasis is on developing a theoretical framework and developing a theoretical framework and applying the counseling skills necessary for applying the counseling skills necessary for facilitating individual and group counseling. facilitating individual and group counseling.
+Through group and individual/triadic Through group and individual/triadic supervision experiences, students will supervision experiences, students will evaluate recorded sessions, conceptualize evaluate recorded sessions, conceptualize cases, and discuss approaches to client issues cases, and discuss approaches to client issues in order to assist in the academic, career, and in order to assist in the academic, career, and personal/social growth of children. personal/social growth of children.
+Prerequisites: COUN 617, COUN 627 or Prerequisites: COUN 617, COUN 621, 637, COUN 629 or 639, COUN 720 or 730.
+COUN 627 or 637, COUN 629 or 639, Students must pass this practicum experience COUN 720 or 730.
+Students must pass this with a B or better in order to advance to field experience.
+Students enrolled in the M.A. program are restricted from taking this course.

-this practicum experience with a B or better in order to advance to field experience.
+practicum experience with a B or better in order to advance to field experience.
 Students enrolled in the M.A. program are restricted from taking this course.